The 20 Best Books About Thailand to Read Before You Go

 15. Mela and the Elephant by Dow Phumiruk

-Written by a Thai-American author, this story teaches kindness, patience, and karma.
-All wrapped up in a tale about a girl who gets lost in the jungle.
-Gentle lessons, lush illustrations, and a great intro to Thai values.
+Written by a Thai-American author, this story teaches kindness, patience, and karma, all wrapped up in a tale about a girl who gets lost in the jungle.
+Gentle lessons, lush illustrations, and a beautiful introduction to Thai values that kids actually absorb without realizing it.

 Mela and the Elephant